Learning the distribution of latent variables in paired comparison models with round-robin scheduling: Introduction

+Consider a paired comparison problem involving a large number $N$ of individuals.
+For all $1\leqslant i\leqslant N$, the $i$-th individual is characterized by a {\em strength} (or {\em ability}) represented by an unknown parameter $V_i$.
+These parameters are indirectly observed through discrete valued scores $X_{i,j}$ describing the results of contests between individuals $i$ and $j$.
+Given the values $V=(V_1,\ldots,V_N)$, the random variables $X_{i,j}$ are assumed to be independent and for each $i$ and $j$, the conditional distribution of $X_{i,j}$ given $V$ depends only on $V_i$ and $V_j$: there is a known function $k$ such that, for all $ 1\leqslant i<j\leqslant N$,

-The problem studied in this paper has a long history, going back at least to \cite{zemerlo:1929} who considered the problem of \emph{paired comparison} to evaluate performances of medicines.
-In \cite{zemerlo:1929} and later in \cite{bradley:terry:1952}, the problem was to recover the weights of a finite number of nodes when the number of measurements on every pair grows to infinity.
-Further extensions of the so-called Bradley-Terry model have then been studied, see for example \cite{David:1963} for a review.
-More recently, \cite{Simons_Yao:1999} considered the problem of estimating nodes weights in Bradley-Terry models based on one measurement per pair of nodes when the number $N$ of nodes grows to infinity.
+The most classical example is the Bradley-Terry model \cite{ bradley:terry:1952,zemerlo:1929} where $x\in\{0,1\}$ and $k(1,V_i,V_j)=V_{i}/(V_i+V_j)$.
+In the seminal works \cite{ bradley:terry:1952,zemerlo:1929}, the problem was to recover the strengths $(V_1,\ldots,V_N)$ of a small number of players when the number of observed scores for each pair grows to infinity, see \cite{David:1963} for a review of these results in the original Bradley-Terry model and some of its extensions.
+More recently, \cite{Simons_Yao:1999} considered the problem of estimating each strength based on one score per pair in a tournament where the number $N$ of players grows to infinity.
 This framework led to several developments in computational statistics for the Bradley-Terry model, see \cite{Hun:2004} and \cite{caron:doucet:2012} for various extensions of this original model.
-A related problem was considered in \cite{chatterjee:diaconis:sly:2011} where an edge is inserted between each pair of nodes with a probability depending on the nodes weights.
-Each node has therefore a random degree and the observed degrees are used to infer nodes weights.
-When the graph is fully observed, \cite{chatterjee:diaconis:sly:2011} proved that with a probability of order $1-1/N^2$, there exists a unique maximum likelihood estimator of the nodes weights which is such that the supremum norm of the estimation error is upper bounded by $\sqrt{\log N/N}$.
+The related Chen-Lu model was considered in \cite{chatterjee:diaconis:sly:2011} where the observations take values in $\{0,1\}$ and where the function $k$ is given by $k(1,V_i,V_j)=V_iV_j/(1+V_iV_j)$.
+Using one observation per pair of nodes, it is proved in \cite{chatterjee:diaconis:sly:2011} that, with probability asymptotically larger than $1-1/N^2$, there exists a unique maximum likelihood estimator of the nodes strengths which is such that the supremum norm of the estimation error is upper bounded by $\sqrt{\log N/N}$.